Policy starter

 See how this boundary appears in a graph.

-The lab shows where allow, approve, or block decisions appear across agent, repo, workflow, credential, action, target, and proof.
+The lab shows where allow, review, approve, or block decisions appear across agent, repo, workflow, credential, action, target, and proof.

 Open the lab